krishnaa-30/Flowin/README.md

 - Improved accessibility and keyboard navigation.
 - Offline/PWA enhancements.

-## License

-No license information was included in the supplied project files.
-Add a license before publicly distributing or open-sourcing the project.

 ## Credits

 **Flowin** — a habit and personal-growth experience focused on turning consistency into visible progress.